Slow Food Tuscany

 pecorino

-Zucchini flowers, fiori di zucca in Italian, still thrown away in some countries, are a delicious and delicate summer dish.
+Pumpkin flowers, fiori di zucca in Italian, still thrown away in some countries, are a delicious and delicate summer dish.
 Just rinse them, pat them dry, coat them in a lightly salted egg-and-flour or pure egg batter, and fry them in abundant oil.
 Wathc them carefully and as the batter browns, remove them from the oli onto a piece of absorbent paper, lightly salt them and serve hot.

 Production area: